Sager611/nes-gravity/README.rst

 ----------

 In the `chreditor-js/ <chreditor-js/>`_ folder you can find ``chreditor.html``.
 Double-click or open it in a web browser and you should see a simple editor for CHR files.

+You can `use this editor on GitHub Pages <https://sager611.github.io/nes-gravity>`_.